prominence-eosc/server/README.md

-# server
-Next-generation PROMINENCE server - proof of concept
+Next-generation PROMINENCE server - proof of concept using NATS as the basis for multi-cloud HTC/HPC.

 ![overview](https://github.com/prominence-eosc/server/raw/main/overview.png)